 A large road coming down from Patong Beach passes through Kamala, and you might just keep on driving (fast) without noticing the street right at the bottom of the hill.
 Kamala in fact consists of two villages, the original Muslim village in the very back with not much happening around there, and the touristic part of Kamala built along the beach.

 Approach the beach, past the bridge and the school, you will find it difficult to park a car.
 Once there you will be surprised by the amount of small shops and restaurants set along a new walkway that follows most of that beach.
 This is the best side of Kamala Beach, plenty of nice little places very inviting for a lunch or a dinner, and definitely calls for a drink…. or more.
 Some bars even tried to add a touch of design and colors and it is surprisingly cozy to enjoy a sunset followed by a Thai or seafood dinner right in the sand.
 It always looks quiet though even during high season, and most places will just close down when low season arrives.
+Recently HQ Beach club opened at the northern part of the beach next to Novotel Kamala.

 Then you have the ‘street’ itself where you will find find the usual suspects: tailors, conveniences stores, travel agencies, dive shops, few bars and restaurants, and even two small shopping alleys, one leading to the beach and one leading to a plaza in the back.
 Popular places to eat on this street are Charoen Seafood at Kamala Dream, Blue Manao, and Sala Thai.